March 5, 2026

 You will always have access to all emails sent by a delegated user.

-Assistants can be made members of the team, and owners can be observers, these don't get notified of new emails, but they can keep an eye on everything at all times.
+Assistants can be granted members of the team, and owners can be observers, these don't get notified of new emails, but they can keep an eye on everything at all times.
+You can customize who is an observer or member in the admin console.

 Assistants can also triage emails by creating color-coded shared labels.